emma-heriot-watt/experience-hub/README.md

 #### What about torch CUDA versions?

 We extract the current CUDA version from `nvidia-smi` and use the CUDA variant available.
 It should be automatic.
 If not, check out the `--help` on the command to see how to include it yourself.

+#### Specify the branch to use for either Policy or Perception

+With the build command (`python -m emma_experience_hub build-emma`), you can specify a specific branch to use with the `--perception-remote-branch-name` and `--policy-remote-branch-name` options.

 ### Running the inference runner with TEACh EDH instances